What is Model Risk?

 Inappropriate use of a model may invalidate an otherwise effective model.

-Misinterpreting results of a model brings on significant risk as a misinformed course of action is likely to be followed.
+Misinterpreting the results of a model brings on significant risk as a misinformed course of action is likely to be followed.

 Incomplete and inaccurate model inventory leads to model risk.